What is the 100,000 Genomes Project

 Our knowledge of genetics is increasing quickly.
 The 100,000 Genomes Project is a groundbreaking initiative that aims to decode the DNA sequences of 100,000 genomes from people who have a rare disease or condition, their families, and people with cancer.

-The three-year project, which begin in February 2015, has the potential to transform the future of healthcare.
+The project has the potential to transform the future of healthcare.
 It could improve the prediction and prevention of disease, enable new and more precise diagnostic tests, and allow personalisation of drugs and other treatments to specific genetic variants.
 In time, this is also hoped to create potential new treatments.